jeffersonmourak/mary/README.md

 │   └── ...
 │
-├── article.html  <---- is the template from content of a single article ├── articles.html <---- is the template from the list of articles who will appear in index ├── index.html    <---- is the template from the index page.
+├── article.html  <---- is the template from content of a single article ├── index.html    <---- is the template from the index page.
 └── infos.json    <---- is the informations of blog who will appear in index
 ```